etianen/django-s3-storage/README.rst

     # The expire time used to access uploaded files.
     AWS_S3_MAX_AGE_SECONDS = 60*60  # 1 hour.

-    # A custom hostname to use for public-facing URLs for uploaded files.
-    AWS_S3_PUBLIC_HOST = ""

-    # A custom protocol to use for public-facing URLs for uploaded files.
+    # A custom URL prefix to use for public-facing URLs for uploaded files.
-    AWS_S3_PUBLIC_PROTOCOL = ""
+    AWS_S3_PUBLIC_URL = ""

     # The S3 bucket used to store static files.
     AWS_S3_BUCKET_NAME_STATIC = ""